juanpc2018/Akai-S1000-Project/Screen/readme.md

 unless you have a magnifier fresnel lens i-nfront, to see from far. </br>

 4. Last option is to create a VGA output: </br>
-RGBHV signal 320x240, must be compatible with modern / cheap VGA to HDMI converters & Composite / Component converters to use CRT sceen. </br>
+RGBHV signal 320x240, must be compatible with modern / cheap VGA to HDMI converters & Composite / Component / Y-C SuperVideo converters. </br>